Hillcrest Bar bombing: The bombing

 The Hillcrest Bar (now McAleer's) on Dungannon's Donaghmore Road, was a pub frequented by Catholics and was jointly owned by a Catholic and a Protestant.
 An incendiary device had been planted inside the premises the year before.
 On the evening of 17 March 1976, the pub was packed with revelers celebrating Saint Patrick's Day.
 There was also a disco for young people being held in a school across the road.

 According to writer and former British soldier Ken Wharton, a loyalist attack had been anticipated in Northern Ireland as 'Catholic pubs' would be packed with people enjoying the Irish holiday.
-Earlier that day in East Belfast, Catholic teacher John Donnelly had been drinking in the Cregagh Inn on Woodstock Road.
+On the same day in East Belfast, Catholic teacher John Donnelly had been drinking in the Cregagh Inn on Woodstock Road.
 When one of his former students identified him as a Catholic, UDA members who happened to be in the pub forced him outside (in full view of the customers) and stabbed him to death behind the building.